FriendsOfECMAScript/Validatory/README.md

 corresponding `data-validation-state` attribute both to the *form-element* and the associated *form* after each *form-element*'s **input** and **change** events.

-The *form-elements* will be the ones that are queried with the initialization `formElementSelector` parameter, and the `data-validation-state` will be added by default to the *form-element*'s root node.
+The *form-elements* will be the ones that are queried with the initialization's `formElementSelector` parameter, and the `data-validation-state` will be added by default to the *form-element*'s root node.

 The *form-element* will have the following states: